ryancramerdesign/ProcessWire/README.md

 If your site is not working after performing an upgrade, clear your modules cache.
 You can do this by removing all of these files:
 /site/assets/cache/Modules.*

+If using Form Builder, make sure you have version 0.2.2 or newer, as older versions did not support ProcessWire 2.4.

 If your site still doesn't work, remove the /wire/ directory completely.
 Then upload a fresh copy of the /wire/ directory.